Frequently Asked Questions

 A: Yes.
 Once a child is identified or grades 2 and above, they are eligible for HiCap services in any future school year.

 Q: Will the District be offering ongoing opportunities for parents to learn about highly capable students?

 A: Yes.
 Starting in the fall of 2017, we will be holding regular interactive meetings as well as presentations for parents and staff to learn together about highly capable students and how best to support them.

 Q: Where can I find out more about highly capable students?

 A: There is a presentation on our website by Austina De Bonte.
-You can find her complete presention here.
-The National Association for Gifted Children also has alot of great information including a some myths about giftedness here.
+You can find her complete presentation here.
+The National Association for Gifted Children also has a lot of great information, including some myths about giftedness here.